 What’s on in Sydney in November 2023

-There is lots to see and do in Sydney in November and today our comprehensive guide will help you find all the top events and some of the more obscure but equally interesting ones.
+There is lots to see and do in Sydney in November and our comprehensive list will help you find all the top events and some of the more obscure but equally interesting ones.

 In the last four weeks of spring, the city enjoys some of the loveliest weather of the year.
 It is also Jacaranda season when a purple haze covers the footpaths of many Sydney suburbs.